 What can you do to help?

-It’s difficult to break a habit — especially when they’re products you’ve used for years — but living sustainably is a journey that only gets easier with time.
+It’s difficult to break a habit — especially when they are products you’ve used for years — but living sustainably is a journey that only gets easier with time.
 Try some of the following product swaps as an easy way to drastically reduce the amount of plastic in your life.
 We recommend just picking the achievable steps to begin with so you can into the swing of things before making the next swaps.

-- Disposable period products Menstrual cups, reusable pads and period underwear are all fantastic ways to eliminate a large amount of your usual plastic waste.
+- Disposable period products Menstrual cups are a fantastic way to eliminate a large amount of your usual plastic waste.
 Tampons and pads may be what you’re used to, but the average menstruating person will go through a staggering 286 disposables every year.

 - Disposable razors Another culprit when it comes to single-use plastics is the humble razor.
 Convenient and unassuming, this is yet another product that is thoughtlessly thrown away, doomed to end up in a landfill.
-A fantastic alternative, recommended by City to Sea, is the Bambaw safety razor.
+A fantastic alternative is the Bambaw safety razor.
 The 100% organic bamboo handle means you only need to replace the blades.